MarvinGravert/Vive-Accuracy-Experiment/Experiment_Data/README.md

 at measurement point 18 or rather point 1 level 3 the laser tracker data istn available hence deleted
 This is also the case for Exp3 which is the extended one to Exp2

+## 2020.10.01

+Exp 1 and Exp 2 doen wiht 180°
+All measurements worked.
+Problem rotation of the coordiante system
+Exp 2 is Exp plus added random points

+## 2020.10.02
+Exp1
+20min Drift
+Setup
+Vive on a tripod, roughly level to the ground.
+LH are placed 180°, at roughly .
+Vive bottom is at roughly 600mm, LH Center at roughly 130 above ground=> See the LH_180°

+Procedure
+5Hz 60*20*5 measurements
+Results:
+Take last 10 sec and first 10 sec

+Exp2
+Drei Experimente
+Recalibration Experiment
+Setup
+Vive on a tripod, roughly level to the ground.
+LH are placed 180°, at roughly .
+Vive bottom is at roughly 600mm, LH Center at roughly 130 above ground=> See the LH_180°
+A controller remains in view

+Procedure
+Position tracker for 100 measurements thenput carton over him for 25seconds.
+Then let tracking regain and measure

+Setup
+Same as before but instead there is no controller in the view

+Procedure
+Same

+Setup
+Same
+Procedure
+Same as before but instead of putting carton above tracker.
+SteamVr is shutdown and restarted

+Exp3